 Schedule Health Assessment

-The Schedule Health report is a project metric analysis tool that provides detailed insight into your schedule quality and key project performance metrics.
-Understanding the quality of a schedule is hard unless you do the schedule yourself.
-You can use the schedule health report to help you assess your schedule’s integrity and credibility.
+The Schedule Health report is a project metric analysis tool that provides detailed insight into schedule quality and key project performance metrics.
+Understanding the content and quality of a schedule is often difficult unless you develop the schedule yourself.
+You can use the schedule health report to help you assess a schedule’s integrity and credibility.

-The Safran schedule health report assists you in evaluating the quality of the schedule, providing critical metrics like the number of tasks missing logic, total, incomplete activities, activities with constraints, activities with long duration, urgent tasks, float, link type information, and more.
+The Safran Schedule Health report assists you in evaluating the quality of the schedule, providing critical metrics such as the number of tasks missing logic, total, incomplete activities, activities with constraints, activities with long durations, urgent tasks, float, link type information, and more.

-Your schedule, and maybe your baseline in particular, reflects the agreed-to implementation of your plan at the beginning of the project or after a significant re-planning during the project.
-It provides the basis required for sound schedule control and sets the benchmark against which the project schedule is measured.
+Your schedule, and your baseline in particular, reflect the agreed-to implementation of your plan at the beginning of the project or after a significant re-planning during the lifecycle of the project.
+It provides the basis required for sound schedule control and sets the benchmark against which the project's progress is measured.

-The schedule health report provides summary listings together with credibility and performance indicators.
-For the execution phase of your project, the schedule health report provides Baseline Execution Indices, Performance Indices, and Completion Ratio.
-The schedule health report supports the 14-point schedule metrics and the tripwire metric.
+The Schedule Health report provides summary listings together with credibility and performance indicators.
+For the execution phase of your project, the Schedule Health report provides Baseline Execution Indices, Performance Indices, and Completion Ratio.
+The Schedule Health report supports both the '14-point schedule' metrics and the 'Tripwire' metrics.

 One significant benefit of running a schedule health report and performing a schedule health assessment is that more people are likely to engage in the work associated with establishing a credible schedule.